pcahillgit/pands-weekly-tasks/README.md

 ## Author
 *Paul Cahill*

 ## Contact
-Please feel free to reach out to me at G00438905@atu.ie with any questions or comments.
+Please feel free to reach out to me at G00438905@atu.ie with any questions, comments or fan mail.